bsarkr/SQL-Database-Simulator/README.md

 This is a file-based SQL database simulator implemented using C++ and Regex.
 This is the final project of a Database course; however, it is entirely DIY.

+Includes detailed notes for Regex usage to help myself learn the language.

 It will be compatible with the following SQL commands:

 CREATE TABLE tablename (colname1, colname2, colname3, etc.);